 Investing direct or through exchange traded funds (ETFs), or managed funds has advantages and disadvantages; just like investing in shares, the decision depends upon the individual.
-While my preference is direct investment, the minimum needed is $250,000, making it difficult for smaller investors to access.
+Here we present seven key considerations for investors when deciding how to invest in bonds.

 Four of the main advantages of investing in bonds direct are: